No Result

 Combining Forces: Can You Use Vitamin C and Niacinamide Together?

 The question of whether to use Vitamin C and Niacinamide together is common, and the answer is generally yes, with a few considerations.
-In fact, using them in tandem can offer synergistic benefits for comprehensive skin health.
+In fact, using them in tandem can offer synergistic benefits for complete skin health.

 Historically, there was a concern that combining Vitamin C (especially L-Ascorbic Acid) and Niacinamide could lead to the formation of niacin, which can cause temporary skin redness and flushing.
 However, modern cosmetic science and formulation techniques have largely mitigated this issue.
 As of 2026, most high-quality serums are formulated to be stable and compatible.